What is trend trading and how does it work

 Components Of Trend Trading Strategies:

-- A low risk entry point
+• A low-risk entry point

 Trend Following Stocks: